 Choosing to invest in Austria will lead to high productivity thanks to the low labor costs and motivated employees.
 The Austrian labor market is made of highly skilled workers, many of them coming from other countries thanks to the high salaries which enables good relations between employers and employees.

-is also helped by the local educational system that harmonizes theory with practice and thanks to which the workforce represents the mix any employer is looking for.
+The labor market is also helped by the local educational system that harmonizes theory with practice and thanks to which the workforce represents the mix any employer is looking for.

 Austria can be seen as one of the most important business hubs that connects Western and Eastern Europe, considering that the country is also ranked 8th in Europe in terms of English proficiency, thus easing communication between the different nationalities that live here.